Managing Director: Babs Omotowa

 Yahya has had an almost 30 year career spanning different human relations disciplines – Staff Appraisal and Discipline, Secondee Administration, Public Affairs, Community Relations, Administration and Protocol, Staff Welfare, Industrial Relations and Planning and Recruitment.
 He has attended numerous senior management courses both locally and internationally.
 Mr. Lawal is married with children.
 His hobbies among other things include traveling and meeting new people.

-Kudo Eresia-Eke, a seasoned and accomplished communicator and administrator with rich experience in the media, academia, government and the oil and gas industry, holds a Ph.D in Political Science from the University of Port Harcourt, and a Bachelors Degree in Mass Communication from the University of Lagos.
+Kudo Eresia-Eke, a seasoned and accomplished communicator and administrator with rich experience in the media, academia, government and the oil and gas industry.
+He holds a Ph.D in Political Science from the University of Port Harcourt, and a Bachelors Degree in Mass Communication from the University of Lagos.

 Since joining the oil and gas industry 14 years ago as pioneer Community Relations and Development Manager for Nigeria LNG Limited, Kudo has served in other managerial positions including Public Affairs Manager, and Government Relations Manager.
 He is a prolific writer with numerous publications spanning poetry, short stories, inspirational and academic essays; and a member of several professional organizationsincluding the International Association of Business Communicators.